-Single-family rentals tend to be smaller and more poorly maintained than owner-occupied homes Of the more than 7,500 singlefamily homes in the core neighborhoods, just over 1,200or 16%-are estimated to be absentee-owned based on owner address data.
+Source: czb analysis of City of Fargo assessment data Single-family rentals tend to be smaller and more poorly maintained than owner-occupied homes Of the more than 7,500 singlefamily homes in the core neighborhoods, just over 1,200or 16%-are estimated to be absentee-owned based on owner address data.
 Analysis of the size, value, and condition of singlefamily properties by ownership status reveals a clear pattern: those that are absentee-owned are, on average, 10% smaller, have assessed values that are 17% lower, and average conditions that are less healthy than their owner-occupied counterparts.
-Once single-family homes decline to a certain price point in the core (generally below \$130,000, but higher closer to NDSU), their feasibility as investment properties rise and investors out-bid the owner-occupant competition.
-Characteristics of Single-Family Properties in the Core Neighborhoods, by Ownership Status Absentee- Owner- Occupied Number of Properties 1,202 6,366 Average Size of Property (Square Feet) 1,168 1,307 Average Assessed Value, 2019 \$153,063 \$184,892 Average Field Survey Score (lower score indicates better condition) 2.94 2.46
+Once single-family homes decline to a certain price point in the core (generally below \$130,000, but higher closer to NDSU), their feasibility as investment properties rises and investors out-bid the owner-occupant competition.
+Characteristics of Single-Family Properties in the Core Neighborhoods, by Ownership Status Owned Absentee- Owner- Occupied

-Source: czb analysis of City of Fargo assessment data Absentee ownership of singlefamily homes is concentrated near NDSU but on the rise in most areas of the core
+Number of Properties 1,202 6,366 Average Size of Property (Square Feet) 1,168 1,307 Average Assessed Value, 2019 \$153,063 \$184,892 Average Field Survey Score (lower score indicates better condition) 2.94 2.46 Absentee ownership of singlefamily homes is concentrated near NDSU but on the rise in most areas of the core

 More than 25% of single-family homes are absentee-owned in much of the Madison/ Unicorn Park and Roosevelt neighborhoods, and in parts of Washington.
-Hawthorne, Jefferson/ Carl Ben, and Horace Mann also have notable concentrations of these properties.
+Notable concentrations also exist in Hawthorne, Jefferson/Carl Ben, and Horace Mann.
 Between 2011 and 2019, absentee-ownership rose to some extent in each neighborhood, though a few areas saw modest decreases.
 Share of Single-Family Homes that are Absentee-Owned, 2018